-“This is a great opportunity for young people to get first-hand insight into a particular industry while developing practical media skills and building self-confidence,” said Anna Patton from the tutoring jobs search, who is coordinating the project.
+“This is a great opportunity for young people to get first-hand insight into a particular industry while developing practical media skills and building self-confidence,” said Anna Patton from the Online tutoring Marketplace, who is coordinating the project.

 On completion, beneficiaries will be encouraged to be proactive in developing their own career paths, whether re-engaging in education with renewed focus or applying for specific training or apprenticeships, with greater clarity and understanding of what to expect and what is expected of them.

 For more info. or to get involved contact Anna at anna @ exposure.org.uk or call 020 8883 0260.